 - have a diagnosis of amyotrophic lateral sclerosis (ALS)

 - have a diagnosis of end stage renal disease (ESRD) or kidney failure

 - have received Social Security disability for at least 24 months

 You can buy either a standalone Part D drug plan based on your medication needs or you can get Part D coverage through Medicare Advantage(Part C) plans.

 Open enrollment to join a Part D plan starts October 15 and runs through December 7.
 Every year during this time, you can join a new Part D plan or switch out of your current plan to a different plan.

 From January 1 to March 31 of each year, you can change your Medicare Advantage plan with Part D coverage.
 You can also switch to an original Medicare plan from an Advantage plan during this time.

-You can save costs with original Medicare if you have a supplemental or Medigap plan to help pay some of your out-of-pocket costs.
+You can save costs with original Medicare if you have a Medigap plan to help pay some of your out-of-pocket costs.

 Depending on the medications you take, it’s a good idea to do a cost comparison between Part D with Medigap and a Medicare Advantage plan that includes prescription drug coverage.